alatham13/Open_ABC_PopZ/README.md

 intra_map.txt - intra-molecular contact map from slab simulation.
 Ordered according to protein sequence

 (Note: These contact maps need to be appropriately normalized before plotting.
 This is done by plot_contacts_log2.m, which normalizes and plots the contact map, with intra molecular contacts on the upper diagonal and intermolecular contacts on the bottom diagonal)

+2. nematic_order.py - Function to calculate the nematic ordrer parameter from slab simulations of PopZ trimers

+Outputs:

+nematic_order.txt - nematic order parameter for each timestep in the simulation

+nematic_director.txt - vector of nematic order for each timestep in the simulation

+PopZ_orientation.png - image of PopZ vectors from the last frame in the simulation.
+This is an example of what is input to the freud.order.Nematic function

+local_order.txt - nematic order parameter calculated locally around each trimer in the simulation

+local_chains.txt - average number of chains used to calculate the local nematic order parameter for each timestep in the simulation